tezos-checker/checker/docs/spec/functional_spec.rst

 Mark a burrow for liquidation
 -----------------------------

 Mark a burrow for liquidation.
-Fails if the the burrow does not exist or if it is not a candidate for liquidation.
+Fails if the the burrow does not exist, or if it is not a candidate for liquidation.
 If the operation is successful, a tez payment is made to ``Tezos.sender`` with the liquidation reward.